lcolladotor/lcolladotorsource/content/authors/aseyedia/_index.es.md

 bio = ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = "renee.garciaflores@gmail.com"
+email = "arta.seyedian@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Programación en R",
-  "Enfermedades humanas",
-  "Comunicación científica"
+  "transcriptómica",
+  "genómica evolutiva del humano"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Personal Remoto"]
+user_groups = ["Alumni"]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Licenciatura en Ciencias Genómicas (LCG)" institution = "Universidad Nacional Autónoma de México (UNAM)" year = 2022
+  course = "Licenciatura en Neurociencias" institution = "George Mason University" year = 2015

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons